miarec/ansible-miarec-monitoring/README.md

 ## Variables
  - `prometheus_write_target` defines remote prometheus server, example "https://prometheus.example.com" or "http://1.1.1.1:9090"
  - `promtail_loki_url` defined remote loki server, example "https://loki.example.com" or "http://1.1.1.1:3100"

+ - `prometheus_external_labels` hash of labels that will be applied to all metrics sent to remote prometheus
+ - `promtail_external_labels` hash of labels that will be applied to all logs sent to remote loki
  - `common_process_exporter_names` list of processes `process_exporter` should track

     example: